 Statement of Principles Regarding Property and Casualty Insurance Ratemaking: Much of this document is directed at specific components of "rates," such as expenses, profit and contingency provisions, which are excluded from the PCRB's loss cost filings.
-The PCRB has complied with Principles No. 1 and 4 of this document which respectively require that a "rate" ("loss costs" in the context of this filing) be an estimate of the expected value of future costs, and that "rates" ("loss costs" in the costs associated with risk transfers.
+The PCRB has complied with Principles No. 1 and 4 of this document which respectively require that a "rate" ("loss costs" in the context of this filing) be an estimate of the expected value of future costs and that "rates" ("loss costs" in the context of this filing) be actuarially sound estimates of the expected value of all future costs associated with risk transfers.